 This first theme, Run.
 Jump.
 Play.
 Every day. started on May 1 in Niagara Falls.
 This theme encouraged physical activity through a mix of active play, sport, active transportation and structured activities.
 The City of Niagara Falls, along with its partners created the Niagara Falls Activity Passport for theme 1 in an attempt to reach all Niagara Falls students within grades 1 through 6 to get active.
 A youth fitness station was also built at the MacBain Community Centre.

-Theme two, Water Does Wonders targets water comspumtion with youth.
-The theme will concentrate on media campaigns to make youth aware of the benefits of water and the negative impact that sugar drinks can have.
-Theme two will run from September, 2016 to June, 2017.
-For more information, please contact the Healthy Kids Community Challenge Niagara Steering Committee.
+Theme two, Water Does Wonders targets water consumption with youth.
+The theme concentrates on media campaigns to make youth aware of the benefits of water and the negative impact that sugar drinks can have.
+Municipalities were also allotted budget to purchase and install water filling stations in public areas concentrated with youth.

 Theme, Choose Veggies and Fruits targeted eating habits by encouraging a healthy intake of vegetables and fruits.
 The City of Niagara Falls in partnership with DSBN, Project SHARE and Links for Greener Learning coordinated a group project of constructing a new outdoor learning centre equipped with 40 accessible community garden beds constructed on May 26, 2017 at Westlane Secondary School in Niagara Falls.
 The project was made possible through monies from the Healthy Kids Community Challenge Niagara, TD Friends of the Environment and DSBN.